Groups of F-Type: Introduction

 with $G_1\neq A\neq G_2$ where the factors are free products of the cyclics

 and

 We first mention the observation that a group of F-type is \textit{coherent}, that is, finitely generated subgroups are finitely presented.
 Observe that finitely generated subgroups of $G_1$ and $G_2$, respectively, are finitely related and every subgroup of $A$ is finitely generated, in fact cyclic because $A$ is cyclic.
 Hence, $G$ is coherent by \cite{128}.
-This answers the conjecture in \cite[p.
-306]{0} affirmatively.

 In what follows we make a further restriction.
 Suppose $UV$ omits some generator.
 For instance, suppose that $UV$ does not involve $a_1$.
 Then $G$ is a free product $H_1\ast H_2$, where and This does not affect the validity of the upcoming results in the next sections.
 Hence, we may assume that $UV$ involves all the generators.
+One could assume that it would be convenient to have $U$ and $V$ of minimal length in their respective orbits under Nielsen transformations but unfortunately in doing so, we eventually lose the property that $G_1$ and $G_2$ are free products on the sets of the new generators, especially if $e_i\ge 2$ for some $i$.
+It is important for our purposes that the factors $G_1$ and $G_2$ are free products on exactly the given generators, respectively.

 In the following sections we consider essentially faithful representations in general and for groups of F-type and discuss many consequences of this.
 Then we classify the hyperbolic groups of F-type.
 The hyperbolic groups of F-type have a faithful representation into $\PSL(2,\mathbb{R})$ which gives interesting consequences for groups of F-type.
 Then we give some further algebraic properties and finally some quotients of groups of F-type.

-The paper is in large parts a survey but it contains also many new results.
-Many results have appeared in many different locations but it would be convenient and important to have the known results in just one place.
-As background for the used notations, definitions, and results one may take \cite{0}.
+This paper is in most parts a survey but contains also new results.
+The new results often appear in combination with already known results and are given together in one statement.
+These include for instance Theorem 3.2, Corollaries 3.3 and 3.5, and Theorems 4.17 to 4.19.
+Many results have appeared in different publications but it would be convenient to have the known results in just one place.
+The reason is that groups of F-type still form an interesting class of groups, especially in connection with covering space theory and algebraic topology.
+We have mentioned some of the many interesting examples in the abstract of this paper.
+As background for the used notations, definitions, and results one may take \cite{0}, \cite{149}, and \cite{152}.
 Groups of F-type were originally introduced in \cite{78} and \cite{81}.
+A reasonable discussion can be found in \cite{82}.

 Sadly, our coauthor and friend Ben Fine died during the final preparation of the paper.
 The remaining two authors dedicate the paper to the memory of Ben and to all the work that he inspired.